benparsons/matrix-notes/faq/refresh-v2/questions/xmpp-old.md

 has potential to let both environments coexist and make the most of each other's benefits.

-TODO: above is good, the below is in a strange voice, assertive but then has equivocations in italics.
+TODO-M: above is good, the below is in a strange voice, assertive but then has equivocations in italics.
 Need opinions

 The Matrix team used XMPP (Openfire, ejabberd, spectrum, asmack, XMPPFramework) for IM before starting to experiment with open HTTP APIs